 You can even use petroleum jelly to moisturize your dried-out nostrils but only in small amounts.
 If you slather copious amounts of this thick emollient in your nasal cavity, you may inhale it deep into your respiratory tract.

 The excess jelly can then trickle into your lungs, giving rise to serious complications such as an abscess.
 To prevent this, apply a minuscule amount of the petroleum jelly using a cotton swab or your finger and gently rub it in.

-One study revealed that the use of nasal spray brought relief in nasal dryness.
-(2) However, overusing decongestant nasal sprays can cause unwanted side effects.
+One study revealed that the use of nasal spray brought relief from nasal dryness.
+(3) However, overusing decongestant nasal sprays can cause unwanted side effects.